williamdlees/receptor_utils/docs/_build/html/_sources/download_germline_set.rst.txt

 * Single FASTA file: all V(D)J sequences in a single FASTA file
 * Multiple FASTA files: V, D, J, and gapped V sequences in separate FASTA files
 * IgBLAST format: Multiple fasta files, plus IgBLAST germline configuration files
+* MiXCR JSON format: MiXCR's JSON format, for use with MiXCR
+* 10X format: a single FASTA file covering all IG chains, for processing with 10X Genomics' Cell Ranger software.

 By default, germline sets are downloaded in `AIRR-C JSON format <https://docs.airr-community.org/en/stable/datarep/germline.html/>`_.
 The advantage of this format is that it contains full information on the germline set including delineation of the V-sequence CDRs and delieation of the J-sequences.
 This means that it can,